Agricultural and horticultural products regulatory review

 The Ministry for Regulation is seeking to assess whether the current approval path is maintaining an appropriate balance between access to these products and managing risk.

-We have produced a Terms of Reference for this review as well as an economic analysis issues AgHort Products Regulatory Review economic issues paper(PDF, 242 KB).
+We have produced a Terms of Reference for this review as well as an economic analysis issues AgHort Products Regulatory Review economic issues paper.

 Timeline